bertvandepoel/snelSLiM/README.md

 ### Installing
-> We assume you go to the correct folder for these commands.

 If you are not supplied with a version of this software that includes binaries, you will have to build them.
 After clonen the repository, execute the build script.